-- Stabilization Wedges: Solving the Climate Problem for the Next 50 Years with Current Technologies, by Princeton professors Stephen Pacala and Robert Socolow (Science, 2004), discusses a portfolio of currently available technologies capable of meeting the world's energy needs over the next 50 years while holding carbon emissions constant for that time period.
-The authors introduced the idea of "stabilization wedges," each of which would reduce carbon emissions by at least 1 billion tons per year by 2054.
+- A Plan to Keep Carbon in Check, by Princeton professors Robert Socolow and Stephen Pacala, is a reader-friendly presentation of the idea of "stabilization wedges," the set of strategies that can meet the world's energy needs over the next 50 years while holding carbon emissions constant for that time period.
 The Carbon Mitigation Initiative website provides a range of accessible and engaging tools for understanding the wedges concept, including a game (with teacher's guide), videos, and PowerPoint slides.

 - Climate Solutions Consensus: What We Know and What To Do About It, by David Blockstein and Leo Wiegman, presents 35 practical, results-oriented approaches to minimizing climate change and its impacts.
 The authors spell out options for technological, societal, and policy actions and address such controversial topics as nuclear energy, ocean fertilization, and atmospheric geo-engineering.
 (Island Press, Washington, D.C., 2009)

-- The Climate TechBook, from the Pew Center on Global Climate Change, examines a wide range of technologies that can facilitate reductions in GHG emissions from five key economic sectors: electricity, transportation, industrial, residential & commercial, and agriculture.
+- The Climate TechBook, from the Center for Climate and Energy Solutions, examines a wide range of technologies that can facilitate reductions in GHG emissions from five key economic sectors: electricity, transportation, industrial, residential & commercial, and agriculture.
 For each sector, summaries of the relevant technologies are provided, detailing how each technology works, how it can help reduce emissions, and what policy options exist to help promote it.

 - Plan B 4.0: Mobilizing to Save Civilization, by Lester Brown, President of Earth Policy Institute, details an alternative to 'Plan A,' or business-as-usual.
 His Plan B has four components: cutting net carbon dioxide emissions 80 percent by 2020; stabilizing population at 8 billion or lower; eradicating poverty; and restoring the earth's natural systems.
 Brown describes the multidimensional nature of the crisis we face and suggests practical ways to address it.
 The book can be ordered or downloaded from Earth Policy Institute.
 (W.W.
 Norton and Company, New York, 2008)